Notch-Peak Filter

 Dependencies

-To use this parameter, set Filter specification to Quality factor and centre frequency
+To use this parameter, set the Filter specification parameter to Quality factor and centre frequency

-and Specify quality factor from input port to off
+and the Specify quality factor from input port parameter to off

 .